jroesch/rfcs/active/0000-higher-kinded-types.md

 final class FunctorOps[F[_],A] ... { ... }
 ```

-Rust traits require the Self type is fully applied since trait implementations
+Rust traits currently require that the Self type is fully applied since trait
-are resolved based on receiver type.
-For example if we invoke `map` on some
+implementationsare resolved based on receiver type.
-`Iterator` like `iter.map(f)` the `impl` is selected based on `iter` (and soon
+For example if we invoke `map` on some `Iterator` like `iter.map(f)` the `impl` is
-any other input argument as specified in the Associated Types RFC).
+selected based on `iter` (and soon any other input argument as specified in the Associated Types RFC).

 We can easily support implementation of traits like `Functor` and friends with
 this style: